 The first we discovered about the issues with the image was when your agency got in touch at the start of the week.
 Clearly, Alamy have some explaining to do.
 We would never intentionally do this.
 As an organisation that serves the complex needs of thousands of our vendors each year, we understand the need to meet emotional distress with sensitivity.
 We hope this goes some way to explaining the situation.
 If you would like to discuss further, please DM us.”

 This whole charade reminded me in a way of the Richard Prince case and it seems that I’m not the only one.
-Photographer Erik Madigan Heck left a funny comment on Karev’s post that adds a bit of humor to the bitter situation:
+Photographer Erik Madigan Heck left a funny comment on Kandre’s post that adds a bit of humor to the bitter situation:

 “You should re-photograph the magazine cover and crop in, and then forge Richard Prince’s signature on it, and turn around and sell it to Christie’s for a profit as a Banksy stunt.
 Turn the unfortunate situation into an advantageous one.”

 As many people in the comments noted, this is one of Kander’s most recognizable images.
-Okay, not everyone should know that, but someone working in the art department of a magazine certainly should.
+Okay, not everyone would know that, but someone working in the art department of a magazine certainly should.
 Still, mistakes happen, but I’m not sure that Alamy is entirely to blame.
 The “photographer” who posted it there is the most guilty, in my opinion.
 But from there on, both Alamy and The Big Issue should have paid more attention.